There is no fee for teachers, school students and their parents to attend talks at Tinker Fest.

 Dr Sthanapati started his career in the National Council of Science Museums (NCSM) as a Curator and served the council for thirty-three years.
 He held positions of Director, BITM; Director, NCSM (Headquarters); and Deputy Director-General, NCSM.
 As project head, he established ten science museums, science centres and science parks in various cities in India.
 He had represented NCSM in over thirty Science and Technology Museums in the USA, UK, Japan, China, Germany, Holland, Belgium, Brazil, Singapore, Thailand, Malaysia and Hong Kong.

-Dr Das is known around the country as a vibrant science communicator.
-He has been honoured with the National Award for Outstanding Contribution to Science Communication by the Department of Science & Technology (DST), Government of India.
+Dr Das is known a National Science Communicator.
+He received the National Award for Outstanding Contribution to Science Communication by the Department of Science & Technology (DST), Government of India.
 He is a recipient of the Satyendra Puroskar for his popular science book on nanotechnology.

 Rajat has been in the game industry for over 23 years now and has done pioneering work right from pocket pc era to console and VR.
 Rajat started playing video games at the age of 14 and decided to make a career in gaming only.
 Rajat released his first game in 1995 and there’s no looking back since then and Rajat worked on over 50 games, simulation and full blown theme parks in Dubai, Abu Dhabi, USA, India and many other locations and credited for titles like Resident Evil, Battlefield, Final Fantasy and many more.